KrystilizeNevaDies/ScriptSupport/README.md

-# CuberitePluginSupport
+# ScriptSupport
- Support for cuberite plugins in minestom.
+API for scripting languages in minestom